irmalcol/jstraining1/README.md

-# This is the class starter file
+# This is the class completed file